 Jake J. Gristey

 My research focuses on utilizing real-world observations and model simulations to understand how radiative energy flows into, out of, and within the Earth-atmosphere system.
-These radiative energy flows are ultimately responsible for driving all atmospheric circulations (i.e. our weather) and determining longer term changes in the equilibrium state of Earth (i.e. our climate).
-Since our climate appears to be warming at an unprecedented rate (the most recent four years are the warmest since records began), it has never been more important to understand the drivers of variability in Earth's energy flows so that we can use this knowledge to reliably predict and prepare for the future.
+These radiative energy flows are ultimately responsible for driving virtually all atmospheric circulations (i.e. our weather) and determining longer term changes in the equilibrium state of Earth (i.e. our climate).
+Since our climate appears to be warming at an unprecedented rate (the most recent 9 years are the warmest since reliable modern records began), it has never been more important to understand the drivers of variability in Earth's energy flows so that we can use this knowledge to reliably predict and prepare for the future.